-Anawangin and Calaguas have a new rival.
-Thanks to social media, Fortune Island is now benefiting from the huge surge of popularity beach camping is enjoying.
+Anawangin and Calaguas have found a new rival, and thanks to social media, Fortune Island is now benefiting from the significant surge in popularity that beach camping is enjoying.

-Fortune Island is located off the coast of Nasugbu, Batangas.
-The breathtakingly beautiful 27 hectare island boasts of a long stretch of mixed white and coral sand, clear blue, and lush greens.
-But, what is catching the attention of most travelers are the grecian pillars, which is the most photographed feature of the island.
+Located off the coast of Nasugbu, Batangas, Fortune Island is a breathtakingly beautiful 27-hectare island.
+It features a long stretch of mixed white and coral sand, crystal-clear blue waters, and lush greens.
+However, what captivates the attention of most travelers are the Grecian pillars, the most photographed feature of the island.

-The island was long owned by former Batangas Province governor Jose Antonio Leviste.
-Fortune Island Resort Club was a membership resort, which featured a salt-water swimming pool, clubhouse, cabana, basketball court, helipad, rest houses, and the acropolis with grecian pillars and statues on the edge of the island.
-The island was in the news in 1992 when the shipwreck of the galleon San Diego, which sank in the 1600s, was discovered by a French underwater archeologist.
+The island was formerly owned by the ex-governor of Batangas Province, Jose Antonio Leviste.
+Initially, Fortune Island Resort Club operated as a membership resort, featuring a salt-water swimming pool, clubhouse, cabana, basketball court, helipad, rest houses, and the acropolis with Grecian pillars and statues on the edge of the island.
+In 1992, the island gained attention when the shipwreck of the galleon San Diego, which sank in the 1600s, was discovered by a French underwater archaeologist.

-Because of some questions on the ownership of Leviste, the local government office took control of the island and has been allowing tourists to visit for a fixed rate of P 400.00 for overnight trips and P 350.00 for day trips.
+Due to questions surrounding Leviste's ownership, the local government office assumed control of the island.
+It is now open for tourists at a fixed rate of P 400.00 for overnight trips and P 350.00 for day trips.

-We took the Coastal Road - Cavitex - A. Soriano - Ternate Nasugbu Route, which passes through the towns of Naic, Maragondon and traverses through the Kaybiang Tunnel.
+We followed the Coastal Road - Cavitex - A. Soriano - Ternate Nasugbu Route, passing through the towns of Naic and Maragondon and traversing the Kaybiang Tunnel.

-We were supposed to meet-up with our contact, Gino (0935 232 8738. not highly recommended though) at Jollibee in Nasugbu but he was assisting another group.
-He just instructed us to go to Wawawee Resort, which is owned by his in-laws.
-Before we went there, we passed by the public market for our two day provisions.
+We were initially set to meet up with our contact, Gino (0935 232 8738, not highly recommended though), at Jollibee in Nasugbu, but he was assisting another group.
+Instead, he directed us to Wawawee Resort, owned by his in-laws.
+Before heading there, we stopped by the public market to gather our provisions for the two-day trip.

-By the way, there were boat representatives in front of Jollibee, where Fortune Island tours can be arranged.
-We paid Gino P 3,500.00 for the boat and gave him additional P 500.00 as tip.
+Notably, there were boat representatives in front of Jollibee, offering arrangements for Fortune Island tours.
+We paid Gino P 3,500.00 for the boat and added an extra P 500.00 as a tip.

-As mentioned, we waited for our boat ride to Fortune Island at Wawawee.
-That was where we also bought our other supplies like drinking water and of course, beer.
+As mentioned, we awaited our boat ride to Fortune Island at Wawawee.
+It was also where we purchased additional supplies, including drinking water and, of course, beer.

 Landing in Paradise

-It was an eventful 2 hour boat ride because of the rough seas.
-Our boat even stalled twice.
-We didn't mind because we knew paradise awaits and we were not disappointed.
+The 2-hour boat ride was quite eventful due to the rough seas.
+Our boat even stalled twice, but we didn't mind as we knew paradise awaited us, and we were not disappointed.

-We chose the far end of the island to set-up camp.
-There were already campers in some of the best spots on the island, but we also found a good, quiet one.
-Since it was lunch time, we decided to prepare our meals first, before exploring the rest of the island.
+We opted for the far end of the island to set up camp.
+Some of the prime spots were already occupied by other campers, but we found a good, quiet spot.
+As it was lunchtime, we decided to prepare our meals before exploring the rest of the island.

 It was late afternoon, close to sunset, so we had lovely colors.